-- To consider any proposals for changes to the status or constitutions of the academy and its committee structure - To appoint or remove the chair and or vice chair - To appoint the headteacher and clerk to the trustees - The trustees are responsible for setting general policy - Adopting an annual budget plan and budget - Approving the statutory accounts - Monitoring the academy by the use of budgets and other data - Making major decisions about the direction of the academy - Capital expenditure and staff appointments
+- To consider any proposals for changes to the status or constitutions of the academy and its committee structure - To appoint or remove the chair and or vice chair - To appoint the principal and clerk to the trustees - Setting general policy - Adopting an annual budget plan and budget - Approving the statutory accounts - Monitoring the academy by the use of budgets and other data - Making major decisions about the direction of the academy - Capital expenditure and staff appointments

-The headteacher is the designated accounting officer of the academy and has overall responsibility for the day to day financial management of the academy.
-The headteacher has delegated responsibility for low budget expenditure to specific budget holders who are each responsible for managing their own areas of responsibility with the constraints of their allocated budgets.
+The principal is the designated accounting officer of the academy and has overall responsibility for the day to day financial management of the academy.
+The principal has delegated responsibility for low budget expenditure to specific budget holders who are each responsible for managing their own areas of responsibility with the constraints of their allocated budgets.
 A system of financial control is in place to manage this process.

-The headteacher manages the academy on a daily basis supported by the senior leadership team.
+The principal manages the academy on a daily basis supported by the senior leadership team.
 The senior leadership team meets weekly to discuss curriculum and administrative matters as well as to help to develop strategies for the improvement of the academy.
-Each member of the leadership team has specific responsibilities to assist the headteacher to manage certain aspects of the academy.
+Each member of the leadership team has specific responsibilities to assist the principal to manage certain aspects of the academy.